HugoBothaMD/naip-ssast/README.md

 # SSAST for Mayo Data
-This is an implementation of the SSAST: Self-supervised audio spectrogram transformer, which is publicly available at [SSAST github](https://github.com/YuanGongND/ssast).
+This is an implementation of the SSAST: Self-supervised audio spectrogram transformer, which is publicly available at /[SSAST github](https://github.com/YuanGongND/ssast).
 The base model architecture is the same, and original models can be downloaded from the github to use for finetuning.

 ## Running requirements